DC Mortgage Lender Surety Bonds

 Obtain a surety bond based on the total dollar volume of the loans written.

 |More than $1,000,000 but less than $2,000,000||$17,500 surety bond|

 |More than $2,000,000 but less than $3,000,000||$25,000 surety bond|

 |More than $3,000,000||$50,000 surety bond|

-If the applicant has multiple licensed business locations, the Commissioner may approve a blanket surety bond in the amount of $200,000.
-The name of the principal (applicant) must match exactly as the full legal name of the applicant.
+If the applicant has multiple licensed business locations, the Division may approve a blanket surety bond in the amount of $200,000.
+The name used on the license application must match exactly the name to be entered on the surety bond.